 Today’s Post by Joe Farace

-For a long time after I purchased Canon’s now discontinued EF 135mm f/2.8 Soft Focus lens I shot all of my portrait and glamour images in soft focus.
-I thought I was going to be another Julia Margaret Cameron or at least her long-lost brother James Myrick Cameron.
+For a long time after I purchased Canon’s (now discontinued) EF 135mm f/2.8 Soft Focus lens I shot almost all of my portrait and glamour images in soft focus.
+I thought I was going to be another Julia Margaret Cameron or maybe her long-lost brother Joseph Myrick Cameron.

-Exposure was the same for both images: A Canon EOS 50D with that self-same EF 135mm f/2.8 SF lens set at #2 soft focus at 1/200 sec f/3.5 and ISO 200.
-This lens setting unfortunately maximized the soft focus effect.
+Exposure was the same for both images: 1/160 sec at f/3.2 and ISO 200 with a plus two-thirds stop exposure compensation.
+The camera was a Canon EOS 50D with that self-same EF 135mm f/2.8 SF lens set at its #2 soft focus setting.
+This combination of aperture and lens setting unfortunately maximized the soft focus effect.
 Shooting it at f/8 would have created a better, slightly sharper but still soft focus shot.

 Soft focus or not, the EF 135mm f/2.8 SF is still an eminently usable lens because it has a “zero’—no soft focus—setting and acts just like a normal 135mm lens.
 And every now and then I still like to shoot some soft focus images using it.
 You can read about that here.

 Want to learn about avoiding crutches and cliches when photographing glamour models with available light?
-Please pick up a copy of my book Available Light Glamour Photography.
-New copies are available on Amazon.com for only $3.91 with used copies starting at $4.48.
-Kindle version is $3.71 for those preferring a digital format.
+My book Available Light Glamour Photography is available new on Amazon.com for only $20.94 with used copies starting at $10.39, as I write this.
+Kindle version is $28.45 for those preferring a digital format.